tim-oster/walkingpad/README.md

     - Step count
 - Automatic reconnection if Bluetooth connection is lost
 - Pause to stop the belt without resetting statistics
+- Send webhook on pause or stop with session statistics

 ## Installation